How to Use Internet of Things (IoT) in the Retail Industry: Examples, Use Cases and Applications

 The range of applications for IoT in supply chain management is impressive.
-For instance, you can test different vendors, vehicles, and delivery routes; collect the data on the process; and find the cheapest framework that also transports the product with no damage.
+For instance, managers can test different vendors, vehicles, and delivery routes, collect the data on the process and find the cheapest and safest framework for managing products.

-The same stays true for product distribution and delivery to the end user.
+The same stays true for product distribution and delivery to end-users.

 Innovating in-store experiences

-Implementing the Internet of Things can help retailers to redesign their stores completely.
-You’ll be able to provide a new experience for fitting rooms, create a system of intelligent suggestions, and go as far as to replace human workers with connected technology.
+Implementing IoT in shopping malls and stores brings retailers the data they need to optimize the design of their facilities.
+Use in-store experience data to better organize store layout, optimize time spent at fitting rooms, create a system of intelligent suggestions, and go as far as to replace human staff with automated technology where possible.
 Amazon Go is, without a doubt, the most famous and successful example of large-scale IoT implementation for revolutionizing the in-store experience.

 By bringing IoT to physical stores, you’ll be able to cut maintenance costs, increase the speed of service, and eliminate human error.

 Increased store management efficiency

 The Internet of Things and cloud-based technologies empower a range of solutions that improve the efficiency of business operations in retail.
 These include:

 Decrease the amount of workforce needed for running a store

 One of the most effective ways of reducing the amount of workforce involved in store management is automating tasks using robot tech and network solutions.
 What seemed like something straight out of sci-fi just a few years ago is now commonplace.

 Robot employees are widely used at Target supermarkets in order to scan shelves and pinpoint missing items.
 OSHBot, designed by Lowe’s Innovation Lab, helps users find specific items and answers their questions.

-Needless to say, the Internet of Things will not eliminate the need for a human workforce in retail—instead, employees will be able to focus on tasks that are not repetitive and mundane but rather require top-notch human assistance.
+Needless to say, even large-scale use of IoT in retail market won't eliminate the need for a human workforce entirely.
+Instead, employees will be able to focus on tasks that are not repetitive and mundane but rather require top-notch human assistance.

 Now that we have outlined the main opportunities of Internet of Things in retail market, it’s time to go over some the most effective and popular examples.
 Here are just a few of them.